-We are looking for a current student or recent graduate to join us as illustration intern on the NPR Training team this summer.
+We are looking for a current student or recent graduate to join us as an illustration intern on the NPR Training team this summer.
 We make sure our interns have fun and get to work on meaningful projects that will serve their portfolios long after they’ve left us.
 Check out the full job description below.

 Questions?
 Email firstname.lastname@example.org

 The NPR Training team supports high-quality journalism and storytelling at NPR and Member stations.
 Public media journalists are busier than ever — and their jobs keep evolving.
 In this environment, it can be difficult to hone storytelling techniques, learn new tools, and find the space and guidance to experiment.
 The NPR Training team exists to make all of that happen.

 The team is multiplatform and offers training in audio and digital storytelling, audio production, social media, diversity, editing and more.
 Our training takes many forms: in-person workshops, webinars, visits to NPR Member stations and industry conferences.

 The team shares best practices and tips on its website, npr.org/training.
 The site is an open and growing resource that has found new audiences outside of public media, including journalism students and educators, other news organizations and non-profits.

 The NPR Training site is a cornerstone of the team’s work, and strong visuals are critical to our continued success.
 We’ll look to the illustration intern to tell stories visually, illustrate sometimes-abstract concepts and make our material more shareable on social media.

 The intern will serve as the primary visual journalist for NPR Training.
 This may include creating illustrations for site posts, newsletters, social media and standalone projects.

 You will be expected to conduct visual research, produce conceptual sketches, incorporate feedback and work under deadlines.
 You may also be asked to assist with other Training team projects, including events, conference planning and more.